AI-Inaan/Xalfa-Excel-Helper/README.md

-# old and discontinued version
-new version renamed to vibe check and is written in wpf winforms version
+# Xalfa-Excel-Helper
+this is legacy code of Neinsoftware. after being discontinued the code is now made open to the public

+neinsoftware.xyz